Grants Programme

 The HSDS Small Grants Programme provides funding to unlock potential for innovation in heritage science and conservation research.
 With funding made generously available from UKRI through AHRC's RICHeS initiative, the programme operates under two streams:

 Please see the full details for each funding stream below.
+The closing date for applications is 30th September 2026.

 Funding available: